 My natural instinct to reject debt as much as possible kept me away from credit cards.
 Although I still used a few credit cards, I can proudly say that the credit card companies have been unable to extract a single penny from me in interest charges over the past couple of decades.

 I’m not as proud to admit that I did have a soft spot for cars, and wasted money taking out car loans over the years to the tune of ~$80K, spread out over multiple vehicles.

 My wife and I have spent much of our discretionary income during the earlier years steadily eliminating the debts above.
 Within less than 10 years, we had squashed all of them.

 This left the monster of all debts, our mortgage, which we managed to also eliminate completely in only 7 years.
 You can read more about why I think everyone should get rid of their mortgage as soon as they can.

 This all sounds easy when written in a few sentences, but it took many years of sacrifice and compromises to reach that level of debt elimination.
-We didn’t need to put that kind of pressure on our finances, and our lifestyle could have been much fancier, however we chose to prioritize entry into the Freedom Phase instead…
+We didn’t need to put that kind of pressure on our finances, and our lifestyle could have been much fancier, however we chose to prioritize our ultimate Freedom over useless consumption…

 My Expenses Journey so far…

 Although it took me a few years to refine my money habits, it was clear that my instincts leaned towards frugality.
 The relative value of a dollar is much more important to me than absolute cost, so I don’t equate frugality with penny pinching.